1c. Cork’s Viking Settlement

 The excavations were undertaken by Sheila Lane and Associates and the Department of Archaeology, UCC.
 Cork City Council.
 With the financial support of the Heritage Council and in partnership with the Department of Archaeology, Cork City Council through the City Archaeologist undertook to publish the reports.

-It is co-edited by Dr. Maurice F. Hurley and Ciara Brett, City Archaeologist, Cork City Council.
+It is co-edited by Dr Maurice F Hurley and Ciara Brett, City Archaeologist, Cork City Council.
 The publication is available directly from the City Archaeologist Ciara Brett (ciara_brett@corkcity.ie) or read it in Local Studies, Cork City Library, Grand Parade, Cork.